himansh19/Billing-Management-System/README.md

 # Billing-Management-System

+NOTE: When you run above python file it will automatically create customer database if not exist and from next store all data of customer in that.

 ## Description:
 Developed an interactive billing management system using Python and MySQL with a user-friendly interface built using the Tkinter library.
 The system offers extensive functionality for managing customer orders, including the ability to: